Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/05-conclusion.md

 ## The value of record keeping

 Most data needs to be cleaned, re-organized, or otherwise prepared for subsequent data analysis.
 In order to do this reproducibly and effectively.
-When beginning a new project or analyzing new data, always remember to:
+When beginning a new project or analyzing new data, always remember these lessons.

-1. Organize files so that they make intuitive sense and follow the narrative of the data analysis.
-2. Populate folders with metadata that describes the folder contents, where those contents came from, and gives context for the analyses that you're about to perform.
-3. Always make copies of data for modification, and never over-write the raw data.
-4. Keep a clear record of every modification that has been made.
-Ideally, this is in the form of a script that can automatically generate cleaned data from the raw data.
-5. If manual cleaning is necessary, create a README file that details every single change that has been made, such that a newcomer could re-create these changes.